ChukaOkeke/restaurant-api-docker/README.md

 **Restaurant Management API (AsgardCuisines)**
 A secure, containerized RESTful API for modern restaurant management, built with Django, MySQL, and Docker.
+This is version 1 of a continuously evolving cloud-native system.

 **Installation & Setup**
 Follow these steps to get the AsgardCuisines API running using Docker.